 For this article I will be focussing on rare cards (/100), because, in my opinion, that’s where you have the most opportunity to make a decent return on investment, particularly for an average investor with a moderate starting budget.

-Limited cards (/1000) are the entry level cards for the platform, which you can make money with, however due to the lower value of these cards, and the lack of ETH rewards in their weekly competitions, it’s harder and takes longer to make money with them than it does with rare cards.
+Limited cards (/1000) are the entry level cards for the platform, which you can make money with, however due to the lower value of these cards, it’s harder and takes longer to make good returns with them than it does with rare cards.

 How Do You Make Money On Sorare?